Is It Legal for Clients to Demand a CLRA License with Less Than 20 Employees at One Site?

 saswatabanerjee

-Contract Labour act and the requirement of license applies where the number of contract workers from a single contractor exceeds the number specified in the act (which is also modified by states).
+The Contract Labour Act and the requirement for a license apply when the number of contract workers from a single contractor exceeds the number specified in the act, which may be modified by states.

-Since the applicability of the act is specifically for each premises, the requirement will not apply in your case, unless the places have been artificially separated for avoiding licenses
+Since the applicability of the act is specific to each premise, the requirement will not apply in your case unless the places have been artificially separated to avoid licenses.

-Note, oil and gas industry is in central sphere.
-You can go and as Labour Commissioner - Central in your state for advice
+Note: The oil and gas industry falls under the central sphere.
+You can approach the Labour Commissioner - Central in your state for advice.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute